Robdeseg/HTML-CSS-Portfolio-Project/README.md

 ## Tone and Inspiration

     The tone and inspiration for the style and feel of the website came from two sources.
 The first being the photographer himself.
 I was lucky to be able to interview him at length and discuss both his work and his philosophies on life.
-These became important considerations when desiging the feel of the website from one page to the next.
-The second, of course, are the photographs themselves, and these were what drove the overall look of the site.
-It was important that his work sat within the website and looked as though they belonged there and nowhere else.
+These became important considerations when desiging the essence of the website and how it felt.
+The second, of course, are the photographs themselves, and these drove the overall look of the site.
+It was important that his work sat within the pages of the site and looked as though they belonged there and nowhere else.

 [Back to top](<#contents>)

 ## Features

+    Form follows function.
+Always.
+And although that does not mean that compromise is necessary to achieve one before the other, it is important that the overall UX is seamless.
+The type of visitors to this site are high net worth individuals who expect the world they live in and everything about it to work and work well.
+This drove the overriding principle of creating a simple and clean aesthetic, that is easy to use and intuitive while giving visitors to the site a visual experience as well.

  * ### Landing Page